cfsdgadm - add or delete shared disk groups to/from a cluster configuration

 Only a privileged user can run this command.

 add Adds a shared disk group to a cluster by associating it with the specified nodes.
 The respective modes are applied when a disk group is activated.
 This command adds shared disk group information (such as the shared disk groups name) and the list of specified nodes to the cluster configuration.
 After the shared disk group is associated with a node in the cluster, it will be activated (in the mode as was specified in the command) whenever the node joins the cluster.
-You can change the activation mode associated with a shared disk group for a node using the cfsdgadm modify command. delete Removes the shared disk group from the cluster by disassociating it from the nodes in the cluster.
+You can change the activation mode associated with a shared disk group for a node using the cfsdgadm modify command.
+With Application Isolation feature enabled (refer to Infoscale Storage Admin Guide), this command adds the shared disk group and the list of specified nodes to the cluster configuration i.e. it will create the CVMVolDG resource for the shared diskgroup.
+This will ensure that the added shared disk group will be auto imported on the specified nodes.
+With Application Isolation feature enabled, add command with activation mode will update the vxfsckd resource (behaviour similar to Application Isolation feature disabled).
+With Application Isolation feature enabled, add command without activation mode will enable auto import of the shared disk group on the specified node. delete Removes the shared disk group from the cluster by disassociating it from the nodes in the cluster.
 This option deletes the information related to this shared disk group from the cluster configuration.
 After the shared disk group is disassociated from the nodes in the cluster, the shared disk group is not automatically activated when the node joins the cluster.
 Note: The delete will fail if any shared volume belonging to this disk group is currently mounted.
 If the -f option is specified, the volumes are unmounted and the delete process continues. display Displays the information related to the shared disk groups cluster configuration:

 o List of nodes, with respective activation modes, with which the shared disk group is associated. o List of shared volumes, and their associated cluster mounts, defined on the shared disk group (if the -v option is specified). modify Changes the activation mode for a shared disk group.
 The information corresponding to this shared disk group in the cluster configuration is updated.
 After the change, whenever the node (for which the activation mode was changed) joins the cluster, the shared disk group is imported in the changed activation mode.
 Caution: Be careful when using this option.
 Make sure that the volumes belonging to the disk group are not mounted or in use.
 Results are unpredictable if the disk group is being used.
 Specifying the modify keyword with the dg option updates the cfsadmin management framework to reflect the new name of the shared_disk_group after the disk group is renamed with the vxdg(1M) command.